thatsOven/opal-lang/README.md

 Comments are only allowed at the beginning of a line, and are marked with the `#` symbol.
 ## Statements
 ### `$define`
 Defines a constant.
-Constants defined using `$define` are replaced before compilation using string manipulation, so they might create unwanted behaviors.
+Constants defined using `$define` are replaced before compilation using regex, so they might create unwanted behaviors.
 ```
 $define constantName constantContent
 ```